Why Does God Allow Us to Be Tempted? A Comparative Look at Judaism, Christianity, and Islam

 FAQs

-Does God directly cause temptation?
+Does God ever directly cause temptation according to these religions?

 0 Community answers